 Another characteristic that has been discussed about bacteriophages, is their immunomodulation capability.
 There are a few research works available online, which you can find links to, in this article.
 Some speak of the immunomodulation affect to be present and effective in patients, whilst others speak of quite the opposite.
 What is important to keep in mind is that although everyone searches for solid facts, perspective plays a big role on what is presented and how it is seen.

 Bacteriophages are far from being simple organisms.
 They are very complex and our science seems to be scratching the surface in understanding their full potential.
 One of the unique aspects of bacteriophages is that two defining classifications of phages; virulent and temperate.

-The virulent phages replicate using the lytic cycle which is a normal viral process which involves the virus to penetrate their host, a specific bacterium, and begin to multiple within the host, leading to the killing of the bacterium.
+The virulent phages replicate using the lytic cycle which is a normal viral process that involves the virus penetrating their host, a specific bacterium, and beginning to multiply within the host, leading to the killing of the bacterium.

 Phages and immunoregulating properties

 The research around the topic of immunomodulation and bacteriophages brought opposing views.
 Most studies seem to incline towards the aspect that bacteriophages do in fact help modulate our immune system, whilst others claim the opposite.
 An interesting aspect was noticing that those studies which noted that phages did give a positive immunomodulating effect to patients post-therapy, used virulent phages, such as the Escherichia virus T4, that use the lytic cycle in replication.

 Another research concluded with the opposite effect.
 It states that temperate bacteriophages, which use the lysogenic replication process, such as the Pseudomonas aeruginosa, have the capability of suppressing phagocytosis.
 This would result in a negative impact on the immune system.